cheeseheadnate/Very-Generic-FIFA-World-Cup-Wiki-Scraper/README.md

 This scraper is not affiliated with any websites, it is solely made for illustrative and educational purposes.

+It outputs the results to 'csv' files in the working directory.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)